 High level review of Remembering the Kanji

-Somewhere along the way, it seems he took to language learning as well, and found a particularly clever way of remembering kanji, which tends to be a huge barrier for non-Asian-language learners of Japanese.
+Somewhere along the way, it seems he took to language learning as well, and found a particularly clever way of remembering kanji, which tends to be a huge barrier for non-Asian-language Japanese learners.
 The premise is that if you remove yourself from the academic world of kanji study, you’ll notice that some characters kind of look like what they mean and you can make memorable stories about them.

 Dr. Heisig’s reputation in the Japanese learning world is strong, and his work has fostered entire communities devoted to continuing and improving on the stories in his book, with varying degrees of success in terms of actually mastering the kanji.
 If someone claims that they “finally finished RTK!
 Now they know all the kanji!”
 I would take it with a grain of salt.
 This review lays out why.

 Remembering the Kanji promises that you can start memorizing the meaning of kanji with far less effort than you would require to memorize them the academic way.
 For reference, the academic method (especially if you’re going to school in Japan) is simply rote memorization.
 Repetition and testing, repetition and testing.
 Eventually, your mind gives in and has no choice but to memorize these damn kanji, or else the mental beating will continue.

 Our savior here, Dr. Heisig, says that there is a better, gentler, and *choke* more engaging way of getting these scribbly characters into your head.
 People love being told that they don’t have to take the big nasty pill, so this promise is enticing.
 Who wouldn’t want to just have fun and master a skill that takes native Japanese speakers years of their lives to do in the Japanese school system?

 The gist of the "Remembering the Kanji" method